Set Up Your Own WireGuard VPN Server on Ubuntu

 .

-The above lines will append (-A) a rule to the end of of POSTROUTING chain of nat table.
+The above lines will append (-A) a rule to the end of POSTROUTING chain of the nat table.
 It will link your virtual private network with the Internet.
 And also hide your network from the outside world.
 So the Internet can only see your VPN server’s IP, but can’t see your VPN client’s IP, just like your home router hides your private home network.

 By default, UFW forbids packet forwarding.
 We can allow forwarding for our private network.
 Find the ufw-before-forward